395t/review-assignments/_summaries/park2019deepsdf_1.md

 # Core Idea

-DeepSDF represents an approach to represent 3D geometryies for rendering and reconstruction and is a novel aproach to generative 3D modeling.
+DeepSDF represents an approach to represent 3D geometries for rendering and reconstruction and is a novel aproach to generative 3D modeling.
 Given a 2D or partial 3D observation, we wish to reconstruct a 3D model.
 It is used in robotics, simulations, etc. Other approaches face a similar trade-off across fidelity, efficiency, and compression capabilities.
 The goal is to maximize these traits or determine an appropriate balance between them.
 DeepSDF is a learned continuous Signed Distance Function that represents a class of shapes that enables high quality shape representation, interpolation, and completion from partial and noisy 3D input data.
 It represents a shape's surface by a continuous volumetric field.
 It uses the magnitude of a point in the field to represent the distance to the surface boundary and uses the sign to indicate whether the region is inside or outside of the shape.
 One key advantage of DeepSDF is that it allows the ability to finely represent surface details.

 # Difference Between Classical SDF